MIAMI— When it comes to determining the most likely places where sex trafficking occurs, Lisa Thompson minces no words.

 It’s all about laissez-faire entertainment netting traffickers $150 billion in the trafficking industry.

-But Federal Bureau of Investigation (FBI) victim specialist, Lauren Schmitz, with FBI Minneapolis said the ‘Big Game’ could bring an awareness to trafficking that happens 365 days a year.
+But FBI victim specialist, Lauren Schmitz with FBI Minneapolis said the ‘Big Game’ could bring an awareness to trafficking that happens 365 days a year.

 “Trafficking happens every day of the year,” said Schmitz.
 “The range of trafficking victims that I’ve worked with have been from age 13 and up.
 The end goal is to really assist that victim with getting out of the life and getting the services that they need to do that.
 So I really do believe that the Super Bowl is great in that it brings awareness to this issue.”